idapt/idapt/README.md

   <img alt="Idapt Logo" src="./assets/idapt_logo_dark_transparent.png" width="200">
 </picture>

-**[Idapt](https://idapt.ai) is an app that allows you to own and augment your personal data using AI.**
+**[idapt](https://idapt.ai) allows you to create your own personal AI by regrouping your data from multiple sources (Files, Emails, Google Drive, etc.) and allow your AI assistant to use it in your chats to provide a fully personalized experience.**

+Your data is completely encrypted so that even we cannot access it and the project is open source for complete transparency.

+You can choose to host it yourself or use our hosted version at [idapt.ai](https://idapt.ai) that uses confidential computing and encryption to ensure that only you can access your data.

 Go to the [website](https://idapt.ai) for more information.

-This project is open source and you are welcome to contribute to it.
+**THE APP IS STILL AT A VERY EARLY STAGE AND BUGS ARE TO BE EXPECTED, ALWAYS BACKUP YOUR DATA ELSEWHERE TO PREVENT DATA LOSS UNTIL THE APP IS MORE STABLE.**

 # Getting Started

 ## Production Installation

-Clone the repository with `git clone https://github.com/idapt/idapt.git`.
+- Clone the repository with `git clone https://github.com/idapt/idapt.git`.
+- Fill in the `.env` file with the correct values.
-Run `docker compose up --build` to start the production server.
+- Run `docker compose up --build` in the idapt root folder to start the production server.
-This will build the production images and start the containers in production mode.
+*This will build the production images and start the containers in production mode with the settings you set in the `.env` file.*
-You can then access the frontend at [http://localhost:3030](http://localhost:3030).
+- Access the app at [https://localhost](https://localhost). *(or to https://your-custom-host if you changed it for remote access)*
+- Create your account using a secure password and setup your TOTP (Time-based One-Time Password) for extra security.
+- Add your data sources, setup your settings (model provider, temperature, etc.) and start chatting with your private, personal AI assistant !

 ## Development Installation